Penalized Euclidean Distance Regression: Numerical Applications

+\textit{Melanoma:} In this application we implement Penalized Euclidean Distance as a variable selection tool when the response variable serves for binary classification.
 We consider an application of the method to a proteomics dataset from the study of melanoma (skin cancer).
-The mass spectrometry dataset was described by Mian et al. (2005) and further analysed by Browne et al. (2010).
+The mass spectrometry dataset was described by \citet{Mian et al 2005} and further analysed by \citet{Browne:2010}.
 The data consist of mass spectrometry scans from serum samples of $205$ patients, with $101$ patients with Stage I melanoma (least severe) and $104$ patients with Stage IV melanoma (most severe).
-Each mass spectrometry scan consists of an intensity for $13951$ mass over charge (m/z) values between $2000$ and $30000$ Daltons.
+Each mass spectrometry scan consists of an intensity for $13951$ mass over charge ($m/z$) values between $2000$ and $30000$ Daltons.
 It is of interest to find which m/z values could be associated with the stage of the disease, which could point to potential proteins for use as biomarkers.
-We first fit a set of 500 important peaks to the overall mean of the scans using the deterministic peak finding algorithm of Browne et al. (2010) to obtain 500 m/z values at peak locations.
+We first fit a set of 500 important peaks to the overall mean of the scans using the deterministic peak finding algorithm of \citet{Browne:2010} to obtain 500 m/z values at peak locations.
 We consider the disease stage to be the response, with $Y=-1$ for Stage I and $Y=1$ for Stage IV.
 Note that we have an ordered response here as Stage IV is much more severe than Stage I, and it is reasonable to treat the problem as a regression problem.

-We fit the PED regression model versus the intensities at the 500 peak locations.
+We fit the Penalized Euclidean Distance regression model versus the intensities at the 500 peak locations.
 We have $n=205$ by $p=500$.
 The data are available at {\tt http://www.maths.nottingham.ac.uk/$\sim$ild/mass-spec}